BBBase-EHeresy/PPPub/docs/rules_manual/matched_play.md

 Impossible Allies lose their Army Bonus.
 Additionally, all models may only benefit from Heroic Actions or the Stand Fast! special rule if they were called by a **Hero** from the same army list.

-#### MORE THAN TWO ALLIES
+### MORE THAN TWO ALLIES

 There are occasions where you may wish to include models from more than two different army lists.
 In these situations, the lowest level of alliance from the Alliance Matrix is used for all alliances.

-*For example, Jay wishes to include models from the NÃºmenor, Rivendell and LÃ³thlorien army lists.
-Although NÃºmenor and Rivendell are Historical Allies, NÃºmenor are only Convenient Allies with LÃ³thlorien.
+*For example, Jay wishes to include models from the Númenor, Rivendell and Lóthlorien army lists.
+Although Númenor and Rivendell are Historical Allies, Númenor are only Convenient Allies with Lóthlorien.
 This means that all the alliances in Jay's force are considered to be Convenient Allies.*

-#### ALLIES AND BOW LIMIT
+### ALLIES AND BOW LIMIT

 If your army is made up of several allied contingents, Bow Limit is not calculated across the entire force, but separately across each allied contingent — so, one in three models in each allied contingent can be given bows, rather than one in three across the entire force.

 *For example, Adam is collecting an Evil army that contains an allied contingent from Mordor and another one from Isengard.
 Though his force is 75 models strong, his warbands in the Mordor contingent only have a total of 31 **Warrior** models.
 The bow limit on the allied contingent from the* Mordor *list is therefore 11.*

-#### ALLIES AND THE LEADER
+### ALLIES AND THE LEADER

 If your army contains several allied contingents, your leader must still be the **Hero** from the highest Heroic Tier as stated on [page 133].